numalariamodeling/FE-2023-examples/README.md

 <details><summary><span><em>Calibration</em></span></summary>
 <p>

-This exercise will walk you through a basic model calibration workflow in EMOD.
-We don't always know some of the parameters in our model, yet these parameters play important role in shaping our model output.
-We "fit" or "calibrate" the parameters to some real data that are available to us.
-Essentially, we propose a range of values for these parameters, and run the model to see if the output matches the actual observed data.
-We do this using the "sweeping" described in the last exercise.
-The set of proposed values is compared to reference data and those that allow the model to best match the actual data would be chosen for subsequent modeling steps.

 Depending on our project and site there are a variety of different parameters you may be interested in calibrating on due to different uncertainties, including those having to do with vectors and interventions.
 In this example, we want to calibrate a parameter called `x_Temporary_Larval_Habitat` that controls the amount of larval mosquito habitat, and the amount of mosquitoes, accordingly.
 This is a common parameter in calibration efforts.
 We'll use our example site with some data that mimics a household survey (DHS) conducted in the site.
 In this hypothetical survey, a number of children under 5 years old were tested for malaria, and we know how many of them are positive.
 We'll use these reference points to select the best fit.

 1. Running calibration sweeps
     - Copy `example_run_sweeps.py` to a new script named `example_run_calibration.py`